tonic-cash/tonic-core/README.md

 **1. Implements `IKIP7Receiver` for compatibility with KIP7 (Klaytn's own fungible token standard):**

-The `IKIP7Receiver` interface includes the `onKIP7Received` function, which handles the receipt of KIP-7 tokens.
+The `IKIP7Receiver` interface introduces the `onKIP7Received` function, which handles the receipt of KIP-7 tokens.
 KIP-7 smart contracts call this function on the recipient after a `safeTransfer`.
-This function may throw to revert and reject the transfer.
-Returning any value other than the magic value will result in the transaction being reverted.
+Returning any value other than the magic value(`0x9d188c22`) will result in the transaction being reverted.

 ```solidity
 interface IKIP7Receiver {